 The camera in this film has a similar obsession with buildings under construction: hinting at things not quite formed yet, things with perhaps no certainty of completion or fulfillment; without proper labels, like the love between Sam (Nicco Manalo) and Isa (Emmanuelle Vera).

 We do not need to see the entire film to understand these metaphors for a relationship that has run its due course.
-They are apparent enough in the music video for Walang Hanggan, which is made of clips from the movie.
-Indeed, this resonant, heartbreaking song is what is bringing crowds to see the indie picture these days.
-The social media campaign for the film is banking on the song’s hugot or heartbreaking ‘feels’ to draw the sawi, the romantically frustrated.
-People are going to the theaters expecting to be brought to tears, maybe seeking legitimate comfort in a movie, or perhaps simply curious yet preparing for a good cry.
+They are apparent enough in the music video for Walang Hanggan that uses clips from the movie.
+Indeed, the resonant, heartbreaking song is responsible for much of the crowds that went to see the indie picture in its commercial release.
+The social media campaign for the film banked on the song’s hugot or heartbreaking ‘feels’ to draw the sawi, the romantically frustrated.
+People went to the theaters expecting to be brought to tears, maybe seeking legitimate comfort in a movie, or perhaps simply curious yet prepared for a good cry.

 For marketing itself in this way, it is worthwhile to think of the film in explicit contrast to conventional Filipino romance movies.

 It is misleading to interpret this marketing strategy to mean that Ang Kwento Nating Dalawa obeys the conventions and employs the same techniques as mainstream romances.
-If the viewers enter the cinema expecting easy tears, they will likely be disappointed.
-The film takes a popular, accessible topic—a favorite, profitable subject, in fact, of mainstream cinema—then treats it with maturity.
+If the viewers entered the cinema expecting easy tears, they would have likely been disappointed.
+The film takes a popular, accessible topic—a favorite, profitable subject, in fact, of mainstream cinema—and treats it with maturity.
 If the film does yield ‘feels’, it does not deliver so on a silver platter.